launchdarkly/go-server-sdk-evaluation/CONTRIBUTING.md

 Go's memory model uses a mix of stack and heap allocations, with the compiler transparently choosing the most appropriate strategy based on various type and scope rules.
 It is always preferable, when possible, to keep ephemeral values on the stack rather than on the heap to avoid creating extra work for the garbage collector.

 - The most obvious rule is that anything explicitly allocated by reference (`x := &SomeType{}`), or returned by reference (`return &x`), will be allocated on the heap.
 Avoid this unless the object has mutable state that must be shared.
 - Casting a value type to an interface causes it to be allocated on the heap, since an interface is really a combination of a type identifier and a hidden pointer.
+The exception is if the value is a renamed simple type such as a string.
 - A closure that references any variables outside of its scope (including the method receiver, if it is inside a method) causes an object to be allocated on the heap containing the values or addresses of those variables.
 - Treating a method as an anonymous function (`myFunc := someReceiver.SomeMethod`) is equivalent to a closure.

 Allocations are counted in the benchmark output: "5 allocs/op" means that a total of 5 heap objects were allocated during each run of the benchmark.
 This does not mean that the objects were retained, only that they were allocated at some point.

+For methods that should be guaranteed _not_ to do any heap allocations, the corresponding benchmarks should have names ending in `NoAlloc`.
+The `make benchmarks` target will automatically fail if allocations are detected in any benchmarks that have this name suffix.

 For a much (MUCH) more detailed breakdown of this behavior, you may use the option `GODEBUG=allocfreetrace=1` while running a unit test or benchmark.
 This provides the type and code location of literally every heap allocation during the run.
 The output is extremely verbose, so it is recommended that you: